moshap-firebolt/godocs/docs/sql_reference/functions-reference/string/split.md

 ## Example
 {: .no_toc}

 The following example splits the nicknames of players into separate items in an array:

 ```sql
 SELECT
 	SPLIT('|','stephen70|esimpson|ruthgill|') AS nicknames;
 ```

+**Returns**

-**Returns**: `["stephen70","esimpson","ruthgill"]`
+`["stephen70","esimpson","ruthgill"]`